paullundwall/paullundwall.github.io/_articles/second-post.markdown

 Ancient Greek is another story altogether, and very foreign to anyone who only speaks European languages.

 Rhymes are practically nonexistant in Greek poetry, and when they are used, they are only a small stylistic device, and never consistent.
-Greek revolves greatly around rhythm and metre, but not in the same way an English-speaking person would imagine.
+Greek revolves greatly around rhythm and metre, but not in the way an English person would imagine.

 The Ancient Greek metre is not qualitative but quantitative, meaning that it a line is not composed of a succession of stressed and unstressed syllables, but short and long syllables.
 An iamb for example would not be an unstressed syllable followed by a stressed syllable (u /) but rather a short syllable followed by a long syllable (u -).